-At the beginning of the project, a Consultation Plan may be established, depending on the requirements outlined in Sections 6.2.1, 7.2.1, and 8.2.1.
-The proponent will identify:
+At the beginning of the project, a Consultation Plan must be prepared, in accordance with the requirements outlined in Sections 6.2.1, 7.2.1, and 8.2.1.
+The Consultation Plan must identify:

-- The extent, frequency, and timing of the consultation; - The consultation methods and points of notification; - Interested individuals, organizations and Indigenous communities to consult; and, - The transportation and environmental issues and related factors that may require special or separate consultation efforts.
+- The extent, frequency, and timing of the consultation; - The consultation methods and points of notification; - Interested individuals, organizations and Indigenous communities and organizations to consult; and, - The transportation and environmental issues and related factors that may require special or separate consultation efforts.

-The proponent will consider flexibility to allow additional time to review documents, and the unique needs of interested individuals, organizations and Indigenous communities when designing the Consultation Plan.
+The proponent must consider flexibility to allow additional time to review documents, and the unique needs of interested individuals, organizations and Indigenous communities and organizations when designing the Consultation Plan.

-Proponents are required to include a Consultation Summary in the TESR (see Section 3.3.2).
+Proponents must include a Consultation Summary in the TESR (see Section 3.3.2).